syncthing/syncthing/README.md

  * Syncing multiple directories from the same syncthing instance.

  * Automatic NAT handling via UPNP.
-Required for the above, not very useful without it.

  * Conflict resolution.
 Currently whichever file has the newest modification time "wins".
 The correct behavior in the face of